Yandex Cloud

 • Quickstart for Calico on Kubernetes.

-Check the connection between the managing cluster and the new clusterCheck the connection between the managing cluster and the new cluster
+Check the connection between the management cluster and the new clusterCheck the connection between the management cluster and the new cluster

-1. Connect to the auxiliary VM and make sure that all the pods with the necessary system components have been deployed in the cluster:
+1. Connect to the auxiliary VM and make sure all pods with the required system components have been deployed in the cluster:

 kubectl get pods --all-namespaces